 Dr Randy Kamen in a HuffPost article spells out some reasons for practicing gratitude:

 - Improved feelings of connection in times of loss or crises

 - Strengthened heart, immune system, and decreased blood pressure

 - Decreased stress, anxiety, depression, and headaches

 - Improved self-care and greater likelihood to exercise

 - Heightened spirituality

-Amazing power resides within gratitude!
-It will help you lead better, lead better, and enjoy it more!
+Convinced yet?
+Amazing power resides within gratitude.
+It’s worth the effort to develop this skill.
+It will help you lead better, lead longer, and enjoy it more!

 You still may be thinking: “I’m not sure I can live this way.”
 Let Paul encourage you with his well-known line from Philippians 4:13: “I can do all things through Him who gives me strength.”
 Paul’s words here are written in the context of learning how to be content.